Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 ## 2.3 Database

 The ShoeShow platform utilizes a relational database for persistent data storage.
-The provided documentation (`DOC2.md` and `DOC.md`) indicates support for **MySQL** [2, 3], a widely-used open-source relational database management system known for its performance, reliability, and ease of use.
+The provided documentation indicates support for **MySQL** [2, 3], a widely-used open-source relational database management system known for its performance, reliability, and ease of use.
 The schema includes normalized tables for users, products, and orders, and order items [2].

 **Flyway** is employed for database schema version control, managing database migrations through SQL scripts located in `/src/main/resources/db/migration/` [2].
 This ensures that database schema changes are tracked, applied consistently, and are reversible.